ProjecVirgil/VirgilAI/README.md

 ## IMPORTANT!!
 The project is very young and is in alpha, indeed missing a good code, there are a lot of bugs or problem and the AI working principle in Italian expect for the part of AI, also the assistant is personalize only via code (for now). 🐛

-The api for GPT is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸
+The api for GPT and Deeple is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸

 ## Future idea/goal for this project